jamespole/cellsites/nz/auk/otara-papatoetoe/index.md

 * **Date:** 5 April 2012
 * **Operators:** 2degrees and Vodafone

 I beleive this was one of the first examples of 2degrees co-locating their gear on top of a Vodafone tower, heralding the start of a more co-operative era in New Zealand.
-2degrees had microwave links to the [Amersham Way](./manukau#amersham-way).
+2degrees had a microwave link to the [Amersham Way](./manukau#amersham-way) cell site.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/%C5%8Ctara-Papatoetoe/20120405-173835.jpg)